 We do not carry any interest rate risk on our current short-term borrowing as the rate is contractually fixed for the entire term of such borrowing.
+As of September 30, 2006, we do not have any borrowings.

 Credit Risk